Big-Biodiversity-Collaborative/SwallowtailClimateChange/README.md

     parallel
     + summary: R scripts to analyze and visualize results of individual species modeling and predictions
-+ templates: template R scripts used by shell scripts to generate modeling and prediction scripts for individual species
++ templates: DEPRECATED template R scripts used by shell scripts to generate modeling and prediction scripts for individual species
 + tests: woefully depauperate location for tests

 ## Miscellany